wastedabuser/eld-designer/README.md

 The cool thing about this level editor is that it is very flexible because there are no standart types and properties.
 Everything is described in a JSON configuration file and then used to design the levels.

-Please, be sure to point the configuration file location after you launch the application!
+So you cerate a json file and place it anywhere you like.
+Then be sure to point the location of the file after you launch the application (From the Tools menu)!

-Here is exmaple of a typical configuration.json
+Here is an exmaple of a typical configuration.json
 ```
 {
 	"rootObject": {